-- Rogues-Gallery Transplant: With Iron Man gone, they are now set to go up against Shang-Chi in the 2021 film featuring him.
-The organization was also briefly confronted to Ant-Man during his first film.
+- Rogues Gallery Transplant: With Iron Man gone, they are in odds with Shang-Chi in the 2021 film featuring him.
+The organization was also briefly confronted by Ant-Man during his first film.

 - Villain Team-Up: Ant-Man reveals that some members of the Ten Rings are allied with HYDRA.

 - We Wait: Jackson Norriss notes that his organization has been dormant for some time.

 Xu Xialing (徐夏令)

 Citizenship: Chinese-Ta Loan

 Portrayed By: Meng'er Zhang, Harmonie He (teen), Elodie Fong (young)

 Voiced By: Maaya Uchida (Japanese dub), Thais Duraes (Brazilian Portuguese dub)